aletgn/pytom-3d/README.md

 # PyToM-3D: Python Topography Manipulator in 3D

 PyToM-3D is a Python package to transform and fit 3-dimensional topographies.
 It provides methods to perform traditional geometric transformations and visualise the results as well.
-Please note that the package is still in its development stage.
+Please note that the package is still under development.

 ## Features